If you have a question that does not appear below, please send an email to one of your Local officers or representatives.

 It was not unusual in the past for Border Patrol management to “throw an agent to the wolves” to appease special interest groups such as the American Friends Service Committee, La Raza, or the California Rural Legal Assistance League.
 Many of these groups have deceiving names for a reason.
 All advocate open borders and/or the return of California (known as Aztlan) to Mexico, using whatever means necessary, including filing false allegations of abuse.
 They regularly make unsubstantiated allegations of civil rights abuses against agents in an attempt to slander and defame the US Border Patrol.
 This places a very heavy burden on management and administration officials who, at times, forfeit their personal integrity.

-Do we represent all Agents?
+represent all Agents?

 Yes; the National Border Patrol Council is the only lawful and legally recognized representative of Border Patrol Agents.
 We expand representation of Border Patrol Agents by aligning with the PORAC (Police Officers Research Association of California) LDF.

-What would happen if nobody volunteered to run the NBPC?
+would happen if nobody volunteered to run the NBPC?

 The NBPC would become just a bank account.
 The NBPC requires volunteers to administer the daily business, represent employees, respond to agency correspondence, etc. Far too many members do not realize the Union is only as strong as the members.
 If every member recognized the importance of being an active participant in their Union, then members would be better educated and more likely to prevent many of the unsafe working conditions that we face on a daily basis.
 Being an active participant no longer means attending the monthly Union meetings.
 The NBPC has gone to great lengths to make information available to every member and to make it easier than ever before to contact a national or Local officer and Local representative.
 There are some issues that cannot be discussed in public forums, but members are free to contact NBPC committee members or Local officers at any time to discuss an issue or ask questions.

-What is the budget for the NBPC?
+is the budget for the NBPC?

 The NBPC operates under an biennial budget approved by the delegates at the national convention, in accordance with the NBPC Constitution.

-How do I become a member of the NBPC?
+o I become a member of the NBPC?

 Contact a Local Representative at your assigned duty location.